 An assignment expression is not a void expression.
-It actually carries the assignment value; thus, it can be incorporated into another expression.
+It actually carries the assignment value, and so can be incorporated into another expression.
 In the following example, the expression assigns 2 to x and 10 to y:

+'''

-y = 5 \ (x = 2)
+y = 5 (x = 2)

+'''